OldKingAllant/LearnBoy/README.md

 <h1>Building</h1>

-The project uses c++20, which is almost completely supported by Clang, MSVC and GCC.
-Unfortunately, std::format seems to be not yet supported by default on Clang.
-Use GCC instead
+The project uses c++20, which is almost completely supported by Clang, MSVC and GCC. std::format is not supported by clang and gcc versions under 15 and 13 respectively.
+It seems that for most linux distributions this project cannot be built.

     git clone --recursive [REPOSITORY URL]
     cd [Cloned repository]